LOADING ...

 There is more in us we know about.
 The famine, which happened 150 years ago.

-It three lifetimes at most.
-Things that happen were handed on from father
+It lifetimes at most.
+Things that happen than were handed on from father

 to son, from to daughter, down to this day.
 They are within us now, and we

-don deal with them.
-And it seems to me, this is what about a lot
+don with them.
+And it seems to me, this is what interesting about a lot

 of music now, that it is the carrier for this kind of feeling, and for this

-kind of emotion, we have no other expression for it because politically we
+of emotion, that we have no other expression for it because politically we

-our sentiment doesn deal this.
+our sentiment doesn with this.
 But music, it in the music, it seems to me.

 in movement, in language, in and in music.